troykershaw/RpgFsharpWorkshop/slides/index.md

 </div>

+' "So you need a sword and shield, do you?" says the Knight Commander.
+'
+' "Well, with everything that's been going on, we're all out of weapons and armour.
+You're going to have to make your own.
+Do you need a refresher?"
+'
+' "Okay, you define a record like this." [show fragment] '
+' A siren goes off.
+' "Sorry, I need to see what that's about.
+You'll have to figure the rest out on your own."

 ***

 #### Sword and Shield

-Create two records, Weapon and Armour.
+Create two records, __Sword__ and __Shield__.

-A Weapon should have Damage and Durability properties.
+A __Sword__ should have __Damage__ and __Durability__ properties.

-Armour should have Protection and Durability properties.
+A __Shield__ should have __Protection__ and __Durability__ properties.

-Then create a sword and shield using these types.
+Then create an instance of a sword and shield using these types.

 __Intermediate__
 Create a person record and attach the sword and shield